 - Servo Motors are also used in packaging machines and textile processing industries.

 Learning what is a servo motor gives you the opportunity to exploit all of the above applications.
 As online robotics courses are easy to access and learn today, you can easily get a deep insight into these technological innovations anytime.
+Arduino is the platform you should learn about if you are fascinated by the applications listed above.

 You now know what is a servo motor, servo mechanism, and what are its applications.
 There are great opportunities for starting a career in robotics out there.
 Let’s give you a guidance on what you should do next!